JacoaFur/Rebels_HiDream-01_Image_Dev_NODES/README.md

 Option 1: ComfyUI Windows Portable
 Note: Ensure your ComfyUI portable installation is located on a strict local system drive (e.g., C:\ or D:\).
 Do not install or run these nodes from a OneDrive-synced folder, as it will cause virtual environment and pathing errors.

-Opena command prompt and navigate to your portable custom nodes directory:
+Open a command prompt and navigate to your portable custom nodes directory:

 cd \ComfyUI_windows_portable\ComfyUI\custom_nodes